projectmesa/mesa/docs/tutorials/adv_tutorial.rst

 Adding PyPlot
 ~~~~~~~~~~~~~

-You can add pyplot visualizations to the modular sever using the following sample code:
+You can add pyplot visualizations to the modular server using the following sample code:

 ```python
     def img(model:Model) -> plt.figure: